Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

 \section{Setting, main results and applications}

-We start by discussing how the isa emerges as the weak limit from parallel tempering.
-Then we introduce the precise setting and non-degeneracy assumptions.
-After this we present the main results of this article, the Eyring-Kramers formula for the Poincar\'e constant and a good estimate for the log-Sobolev constant for the isa.
-We also give indications that the Poincar\'e constant is optimal.
+In this section, we start by discussing how the isa emerges as the weak limit from parallel tempering.
+Then we introduce the precise setting and assumptions.
+After this we present the main results of this article, the Eyring-Kramers formula for the Poincar\'e constant and an estimate of the log-Sobolev constant for the isa.
+We also give indications that they are optimal.
 We close this section by discussing two applications: sampling Gibbs measures at low temperatures and simulated annealing.